sushantkothari/Lip-Reading-Detection/README.md

 - Learning rate scheduling
 - Custom callbacks for checkpointing and example generation

-## Results

-The model achieves the following performance on the test set:
-- Mean Accuracy: [Insert your mean accuracy]
-- Mean Precision: [Insert your mean precision]
-- Mean Recall: [Insert your mean recall]
-- Mean F1 Score: [Insert your mean F1 score]

-[Include any graphs or visualizations of the results]

 ## Evaluation Metrics

 The model's performance is evaluated using: